Why Did Rick Moranis Leave Hollywood? Actor Returns in ‘Spaceballs’ Sequel

 Warner Bros./Everett Collection

 While walking near Central Park in New York in 2020, Moranis was unexpectedly assaulted by a stranger.
 The attacker knocked him down and then casually walked away.
 Moranis suffered injuries to his head, back and hip, but still managed to get to the police station and hospital on his own.
 He later thanked the public for concern and focused on recovering privately.
-30-year-old Marquis Ventura was eventually found and charged with second-degree assault.
+Thirty-year-old Marquis Ventura was eventually found and charged with second-degree assault.

 ’80s Where Are They Now